 SELF-HARM AND SUICIDAL IDEATION IN PATIENTS WITH COMPLEX DISSOCIATIVE DISORDERS: ATTACHMENT, SHAME AND DYSREGULATION

-Patients with trauma-related complex dissociative disorders usually suffer from many symptoms including depression and suicidality, both of which may be accompanied by severe self-harming behaviors.
+Patients with trauma-related complex dissociative disorders usually suffer from many symptoms, including depression and suicidality, both of which may be accompanied by severe self-harming behaviours.
 These symptoms may be the main presenting problem, with the underlying dissociative disorder often not even identified.
-They may put the therapeutic relationship under enormous pressure when the therapist feels the need to rescue.
-This presentation will explore reasons for self-harm and suicidal behavior in such patients, transference and countertransference, and ways to help the client stop these behaviors.
-Self-harm and suicidality may be related to different factors such as shame, abandonment, despair, a wish to be seen and understood by others, a fear to realize what has actually happened in the past, and/or a way of coping with unbearable feelings.
-Treatment often includes medication for depression, somatic approaches, as well as cognitive behavioral approaches that are often used to explore and change related negative cognitions.
-However, the more complex the dissociation of the personality, the less patients may benefit from these techniques, as emotions and cognitions are often “held” by different dissociative parts of the personality and are perceived to be ego-dystonic.
-Specific interventions, especially those using imagery, will be highlighted, so that treatment of dissociation becomes an integral part of standard of care approaches to serious self-harm and suicidality in traumatized individuals.
+They may put the therapeutic relationship under enormous pressure when the therapist needs rescue.
+This presentation will explore reasons for self-harm and suicidal behaviour in such patients, transference and countertransference, and ways to help the client stop PROGRAM these behaviours.
+Self-harm and suicidality may be related to different factors such as shame, abandonment, despair, a wish to be seen and understood by others, fear to realise what has happened in the past, and/or a way of coping with unbearable feelings.
+Treatment often includes medication for depression, somatic approaches, and cognitive behavioural approaches that are often used to explore and change related negative cognitions.
+However, the more complex the dissociation of the personality, the fewer patients may benefit from these techniques, as emotions and cognitions are often “held” by different dissociative parts of the personality and are perceived to be ego-dystonic.
+Specific interventions, especially those using imagery, will be highlighted so that treatment of dissociation becomes an integral part of standard-of-care approaches to serious self-harm and suicidality in traumatised individuals.